ZephyrexTechnologies/ServerFramework/src/logic/BLL.Patterns.md

 - Chunking strategies for large content

 ## Utility Functions
 Some managers have static functions to get runtime functionality such as `list_runtime_extensions`, `list_runtime_providers`, the UserManager has functions such as `auth` and `verify_token` and the invitation manager has a function for `generate_invitation_link`.
 Using static functions such as these to extend functionality is encouraged.
-They CAN be asynchronous / async if required, such as `prompt` and `transcribe` on AgentManager, because they involve querying other APIs.
+They CAN be asynchronous / async if required, such as `prompt` and `transcribe` on ProviderManager, because they involve querying other APIs.